android/nowinandroid/README.md

 Now In Android uses [Roborazzi](https://github.com/takahirom/roborazzi) to run screenshot tests of certain screens and UI components.
 When working with screenshot tests the following gradle tasks are useful:

-- `verifyRoborazziDemoDebug` run all screenshot tests, verifying the screenshots against the known correct screenshots.
+ run all screenshot tests, verifying the screenshots against the known correct screenshots.
 - `recordRoborazziDemoDebug` record new "known correct" screenshots.
 Use this command when you have made changes to the UI and manually verified that they are rendered correctly.
 Screenshots will be